replab/book/sphinx/reps/subrepresentations.md

 trivialSubRep.projection
 ```

-This projection map is computed in exact arithmetic, when the injection map is given in exact arithmetic as well.
+When the injection map is given in exact arithmetic as well, the projection map is computed in exact arithmetic as well.
 This can slow down the computations considerably, however.

 ```{code-cell}